 Step One: Know Yourself and Engage in Self-Assessment

 To know yourself in a professional sense, you need to identify your interests, strengths, work values and personality style.

 Need Help?
 Make an appointment to see a career counselor, take a vocational interest

-There's lots of helpful resources at the Center, including:
+There's lots of helpful resources at the, including: